 Strawberry Taho

-Taho composes of silken tofu, brown sugar, and sago pearls.
-You can also choose strawberry or ube flavor instead of brown sugar
+Taho is a dessert composed of silken tofu, brown sugar, and sago pearls.
+You can also choose between Strawberry or Ube flavor instead of plain brown sugar.
+The Strawberry Taho at Baguio is iconic since it adds a unique spin on the classic flavor that everyone seems to like.

 Ube Jam

-Ube jams are made out of boiled purple yam.
-You can get this in Good Shepherd or the Public Market
+Ube jam is a dessert made out of boiled purple yam.
+While Ube is already a trademark sweet from the Philippines, it gets even better when turned into jam!
+You can get this at Good Shepherd or the Public Market.

 Lomo Ribs

 You can get the best Lomo ribs at a restaurant called Canto.
-This is served with salad and mashed potato
+This iconic dish is best with some salad and mashed potatoes, making it the perfect meal to eat after a long day of walking.

 Peanut Brittle

-Peanut Brittle also known as candied roasted nuts.
+Peanut Brittle is also known as candied roasted nuts.
 These are flat pieces of roasted peanuts covered in light corn syrup.
+Either as a whole piece or broken into parts, Peanut Brittle is a handy snack that you can eat with ease wherever you go

 Where to Eat in Baguio

-Let’s take another food trip but this time we will be looking at where to eat in Baguio.
-If you are asking yourself “where to eat in Baguio? ”, here are some suggestions.
+Let’s take another food trip, but this time we will be looking at where to eat in Baguio.
+If you ever find yourself asking where to eat in Baguio, then here are some suggestions to help you decide.

 Habibis Grill

-the most popular foods offered here are shawarma and kebab.
-This is located across from Baguio City Hall
+The most popular foods offered here are shawarma and kebab.
+Its location is just across the Baguio City Hall.

 Good Taste

 The most popular food here is their buttered chicken.
-This restaurant is located at Otek Street, Baguio City
+This restaurant is at Otek Street, Baguio City.

 Canto

-the most popular dish here is the lomo ribs.
-This restaurant is located at 25 Kisad Road, Baguio City
+The most popular dish here is the Lomo ribs.
+You can find this restaurant at 25 Kisad Road, Baguio City.

 Lemon and Olives

-The best seller here is Moussaka.
-This restaurant is located at 26 Outlook Drive, Baguio City
+The best-seller here is Moussaka.
+This restaurant is at 26 Outlook Drive, Baguio City.

-Here is one final advice when you are going to Baguio, don’t just bring clothes for cold weather.
-While it is true that it is cold in Baguio, it can also get hot.
-It can get very cold when it is raining or early mornings but it can also get hot when it is sunny.
-We hope that this Baguio Travel Guide helps!
+Here is one final piece of advice when going to Baguio: don’t just bring clothes for cold weather.
+While it’s true that Baguio mostly has a cool temperature, it can get pretty hot there too.
+It might be super chilly when it’s raining or during early mornings, but it could also get warm when sunny days arrive.
+We hope that this Baguio Travel Guide helps you.
+Have a happy trip!

 OTHER TRAVEL GUIDES: